 If you have been seriously injured in an auto accident, it is easy to feel alone.
 The insurance companies are looking out for themselves, your doctor is too busy to fit you in, and you are spending hours by yourself each day as you wait for your injuries to heal.

 But, auto accidents happen all the time, and there are many people who are experiencing struggles similar to yours in South Carolina right now.
 In fact, according to the South Carolina Department of Public Safety (SC DPS), someone is injured in an auto accident in the state every 8.7 minutes.
-Help is available as well; and, if you have been seriously injured in an accident, we encourage you to contact us 24/7 for a free consultation about your legal rights.
+Help is available as well; and, if you have been seriously injured in an accident, our Rock Hill, SC auto accident attorney encourages you to contact us 24/7 for a free consultation about your legal rights.

 Facts and Figures: Auto Accident Data from the South Carolina Department of Public Safety